trebeljahr/amit-portfolio/README.md

 This is a portfolio website for Amit Meena.

-It is build using Netlify, Gatsby and React, and most of it is written in TypeScript! :)
+It is built using Netlify, Gatsby and React, and most of it is written in TypeScript! :)

 Because Typescript is awesome.